tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 * Since the ERC20 standard defines the `name`, `symbol` (the token's ticker), and other variables as *optional*, OpenZeppelin separates the optional parameters into `ERC20Detailed`.

 * Notice that `ERC20Detailed` has its constructor as well to establish the `name`, `symbol`, and `decimals` parameter.
 The `name` is the human-friendly name of the token, the `symbol` is the ticker, and the `decimals` are the number of decimal points this token will use.
-We will stick to Ethereum's default, `18` in most of our cases.
+We will stick to Ethereum's default—`18` in most of our cases.

 * There are also "getter" functions that return these values.